playingball9000/interactiveFiction/README.md

 ## Rooms
 1. Rooms have exits, NPCs, and what not.
 Should be pretty self explanatory.
+2. Scenery is stuff that player can examine but not pick up.
+Should extend class Scenery.

 ## Actors
 1. Player, NPC, etc.